dijasila/GPAW/doc/documentation/directmin/directmin.rst

 Implementation Details
 ~~~~~~~~~~~~~~~~~~~~~~

-The implementation follows the ref. [#Ivanov2021]_ The iteratives are:
+The implementation follows ref. [#Ivanov2021]_ The iteratives are:

 .. math:: A^{(k+1)} = A^{(k)} + \gamma^{(k)} Q^{(k)}

-Here `Q` is the search direction and `\gamma` is step length.
+where `Q` is the search direction and `\gamma` is step length.
 The search direction is calculated according to the L-BFGS algorithm
 with preconditioning, and the step length satisfies
 the Strong Wolfe Conditions [#Nocedal]_ and/or
 approximate Wolfe Conditions [#Hager]_.
 The last two conditions are important as they guarantee stability
 and fast convergence of the L-BFGS algorithm [#Nocedal]_.
-Apart from L-BFGS
+Apart from the L-BFGS
-algorithm, one can use limited-memory symmetric rank one (L-SR1, default memory is 20)
+algorithm, one can use a limited-memory symmetric rank-one (L-SR1, default memory 20)
-quasi-Newton algorithm which also demonstrates good performance and is
+quasi-Newton algorithm, which has also been shown to have good convergence performance
-especially recommended for the calculation of the excited states [#Levi2020]_
+and is especially recommended for calculations of excited states [#Levi2020]_
-(see also :ref:`Maximum Overlap Method and Direct Optimization <mom>` ).
+(see also :ref:`mom` ).
-There is also an option to use a conjugate gradient algortihm but it is less efficient.
+There is also an option to use a conjugate gradient algorithm, but it is less efficient.

-Here are three algorithms which can be used to calculate the
+Here are the three algorithms that can be used to calculate the
 matrix exponential:

-1. The scaling and squaring algorithm which is based on the equation:
+1. The scaling and squaring algorithm, which is based on the equation:

    .. math:: \exp(A) = \exp(A/2^{m})^{2^{m}}

    Since :math:`A/2^{m}` has a small norm, then :math:`\exp(A/2^{m})`
    can be effectively estimated using a Pade approximant
    of order :math:`[q/q]`.
 Here q and m are positive integers.
-   The algorithm of Al-Moly and Higham [#AlMoly]_
+   The scaling and squaring algorithm algorithm of Al-Moly and Higham [#AlMoly]_
-   from the SciPy library is used here.
+   from the SciPy library is used.

-2. Using eigendecompostion of the matrix :math:`iA`.
+2. Using the eigendecompostion of the matrix :math:`iA`.
    Let :math:`\Omega` be a diagonal real-valued matrix with elements
    corresponding to the eigenvalues of the matrix :math:`iA`,
-   and let :math:`U` be a matrix, the columns of which are
+   and let :math:`U` be the matrix having as columns
    the eigenvectors of :math:`iA`.
    Then the matrix exponential of :math:`A` is:

-   .. math:: \exp(A) = U \exp(-i\Omega) U^{\dagger}.
+   .. math:: \exp(A) = U \exp(-i\Omega) U^{\dagger}

 3. For a unitary invariant functional, the matrix `A`
    can be parametrised as [#Hutter]_: